Monalisa Perrone

 Monalisa Gomes Perrone (born 12 November 1969) is a Brazilian journalist.
-She is a former reporter and presenter for TV Globo, and is an anchor for a TV news program in primetime in the pay television broadcaster CNN Brazil.
+She is a former reporter and presenter for TV Globo and CNN Brazil.

 Biography

 Monalisa graduated from the Pontifícia Universidade Católica de São Paulo.
 Their parents were high school teachers.
 During her studies, she worked as a clerk in a rental car company to pay for her college tuition.
 She began working for radio Jovem Pan in 1992.
 After three years at that radio network, Monalisa joined Radio Bandeirantes as a reporter.
 Since March 1999, she works for Globo where she has been working as operations manager and as a journalist.